Using PowerShell to Remotely Check the Windows FileWave Client Status

 Assumptions made in the above code:

-1. There is a text file called computers.txt in the same location as the Powershell script
+1. A text file named computers.txt exists in the same folder as the PowerShell script.

 Related Content